-115.403 (f): The facility was previously audited on December 3, 2018 through July 17, 2019 with a final report date of August 5, 2019.
+115.403 (f): The facility was previously audited on April 10, 2019.
 The final audit report is publicly available via the agency website.

-Appendix: Provision Findings

-115.11 (a) Zero tolerance of sexual abuse and sexual harassment; PREA coordinator ves

-Does the agency have a written policy mandating zero tolerance toward all forms of sexual abuse and sexual harassment?

-Does the written policy outline the agency's approach to preventing, detecting, and responding to sexual abuse and sexual harassment?

-115.11 (b) Zero tolerance of sexual abuse and sexual harassment; PREA coordinator

-Has the agency employed or designated an agency-wide PREA Coordinator?

-Is the PREA Coordinator position in the upper-level of the agency hierarchy?

-Does the PREA Coordinator have sufficient time and authority to develop, implement, and oversee agency efforts to comply with the PREA standards in all of its facilities?

-115.11 (c) Zero tolerance of sexual abuse and sexual harassment; PREA coordinator

-If this agency operates more than one facility, has each facility designated a PREA compliance manager?
-(N/A if agency operates only one facility.)

-Does the PREA compliance manager have sufficient time and authority to coordinate the facility's efforts to comply with the PREA standards?
-(N/A if agency operates only one facility.)

-115.12 (a) Contracting with other entities for the confinement of inmates

-If this agency is public and it contracts for the confinement of its inmates with private agencies or yes other entities including other government agencies, has the agency included the entity's obligation to comply with the PREA standards in any new contract or contract renewal signed on or after August 20, 2012?
-(N/A if the agency does not contract with private agencies or other entities for the confinement of inmates.)
+115.11 (a) Zero tolerance of sexual abuse and sexual harassment; PREA coordinator Does the agency have a written policy mandating zero tolerance toward all forms of sexual abuse and sexual harassment? yes Does the written policy outline the agency's approach to preventing, detecting, and responding to sexual abuse and sexual harassment? yes 115.11 (b) Zero tolerance of sexual abuse and sexual harassment; PREA coordinator Has the agency employed or designated an agency-wide PREA Coordinator? yes Is the PREA Coordinator position in the upper-level of the agency hierarchy? yes Does the PREA Coordinator have sufficient time and authority to develop, implement, and oversee agency efforts to comply with the PREA standards in all of its facilities? yes 115.11 (c) Zero tolerance of sexual abuse and sexual harassment; PREA coordinator If this agency operates more than one facility, has each facility designated a PREA compliance manager?
+(N/A if agency operates only one facility.) yes Does the PREA compliance manager have sufficient time and authority to coordinate the facility's efforts to comply with the PREA standards?
+(N/A if agency operates only one facility.) yes 115.12 (a) Contracting with other entities for the confinement of inmates If this agency is public and it contracts for the confinement of its inmates with private agencies or other entities including other government agencies, has the agency included the entity's obligation to comply with the PREA standards in any new contract or contract renewal signed on or after August 20, 2012?
+(N/A if the agency does not contract with private agencies or other entities for the confinement of inmates.) yes